UNDP Albania

 Summary

-The project focuses on partnering with young men and women to address divisive narratives and hate speech – increasingly pernicious threats to sustained peace in the region – to enhance social cohesion within but especially across the zones involved.
-It aims to promote constructive narratives and counter hate speech and patriarchal gender norms in order to increase inter-group dialogue, mutual understanding and gender equality.
-It will build upon and leverage existing capacities, organizations and mechanisms as much as possible, and to reach marginalized youth.
+The project partners with young men and women to combat divisive narratives and hate speech—growing threats to peace in the region—by fostering social cohesion, particularly across the involved zones.
+It seeks to promote constructive narratives and challenge hate speech and patriarchal gender norms, thereby enhancing inter-group dialogue, mutual understanding, and gender equality.
+The project will build on and leverage existing capacities, organizations, and mechanisms, with a focus on reaching marginalized youth.

-Overall objective of the project is to enhance young people dialogue and trust across the region by promoting fact-based, positive narratives and gender equality in the media and public spheres by contributing so to achieve SDGs 4, 5, 10, 11, 16, 17.
+The overall objective is to strengthen dialogue and trust among young people across the region by promoting fact-based, positive narratives and gender equality in the media and public spheres.
+This contributes to achieving SDGs 4, 5, 10, 11, 16, and 17.

 Background

-Over the past three decades, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia Serbia, and Kosovo* have witnessed significant change and undergone major processes of transformation, beginning with the collective experiences of the breakdown of communism across Eastern Europe, and then the collapse of the former Yugoslavia and the accompanying violent conflicts.
-Several peace agreements and constitutional arrangements successfully helped transition most parts of the region out of conflict.
-Authorities have also embarked on ambitious socio-economic, administrative and governance reforms, and have committed themselves to the EU accession path.
+Over the past three decades, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, and Kosovo* have undergone significant transformations, starting with the collapse of communism across Eastern Europe, followed by the disintegration of Yugoslavia and the resulting conflicts.
+Peace agreements and constitutional reforms have helped most parts of the region transition out of conflict.
+Authorities have also implemented ambitious socio-economic, administrative, and governance reforms, committing to the path of EU accession.

-The increase in divisive narratives and rhetoric has highlighted the need for more constructive, fact-based narratives and respectful public discourse within and across communities, countries/territories.
-Divisive narratives are taking place on the internet, particularly on social media, as well as in public debate, political rallies, sporting events, and in everyday social interaction, and have the potential to aggravate regional dynamics, mistrust and grievances.
+The rise of divisive narratives and rhetoric underscores the need for more constructive, fact-based discourse within and across communities and countries.
+These divisive narratives, particularly prevalent online and on social media, as well as in public debates, political rallies, and social interactions, threaten to deepen regional mistrust and grievances.

-The project targets the need for action in support of a regional approach to promoting constructive narratives as a countermeasure to the prevailing discourse of division.
-It is aligned with the EU enlargement strategy and accession requirements, with the Western Balkans Regional Cooperation Council (RCC) Strategy and Work Programme 2020 – 2022, guided by the Joint Declaration on a Western Balkans Agenda on Innovation, Research, Education, Culture, Youth and Sport 2020, and the EU Youth Strategy 2019-2027.
+This project addresses the need for a regional approach to promoting constructive narratives as a counter to divisive discourse.
+It aligns with the EU enlargement strategy and accession requirements, the Western Balkans Regional Cooperation Council (RCC) Strategy and Work Programme 2020-2022, the Joint Declaration on a Western Balkans Agenda on Innovation, Research, Education, Culture, Youth and Sport 2020, and the EU Youth Strategy 2019-2027.

-Under this initiative, UNDP and UNFPA Albania are partnering with Minister of State for Youth and Children, department of Journalism and Communication, Media, Sport Associations to target young journalists, youth engaged in sports, youth municipal councilors and more importantly vulnerable and marginalized youth, in order to engage them in activities that counter hate speech, divisive narratives and rhetoric, traditional gender norms and toxic masculinity, and promote trust and inclusion and equality.
+In the context of this joint project, UNDP and UNFPA Albania are partnering with the Minister of State for Youth and Children, the Department of Journalism and Communication, media outlets, and sports associations.
+The project targets young journalists, youth engaged in sports, youth municipal councilors, and vulnerable and marginalized youth to involve them in activities that counter hate speech, divisive narratives, traditional gender norms, and toxic masculinity while promoting trust, inclusion, and equality.

 Major Achievements